-Completion of the Cauquenes Phase One expansion in December 2015 enabled MVC to generate record copper production in 2016.
-The ramp-up in production from Cauquenes in 2016 progressed in line with expectations.
+Cauquenes production ramped up in 2016 in line with expectations.
 Average throughput of 61,615 tonnes per day ("tpd") exceeded design rates of 60,000 tpd and plant recovery averaged 31.1% in the year.

 In Q4-2016, MVC achieved the Phase One project completion criteria set in the Cauquenes Expansion Bank Facility.